Event Information

 the below information and acknowledge upon registration at check in.

-All volunteers or legal guardians agree that 4WD QLD K'Gari Clean Up and the event organisers will not be liable for:
+All volunteers or legal guardians agree that 4WD QLD K'gari Clean Up and the event organisers will not be liable for:

 1. Any injuries sustained by the volunteer